Extract, Analyse and Display Permutation Results

 defaults to the standard Normal as well, but can accept other

-alternatives (see standard qqmath
+alternatives (see standard qqmath).
+The

-function can also plot observed statistic as
+qqmath function can also plot observed statistic as

 standardized effect size (SES) with standandized permutations

-).
+(argument sd.scale).
 The permutations are standardized

-without the observed statistic, similarly as in summary
+without the observed statistic, similarly as in summary.

-Functions density
+Functions density and qqnorm are based

 on standard R methods and accept their arguments.
 They only handle